-With your proposal, you intend to fulfil the information requirements for Annex IX, Section 8.7.2, Pre-natal developmental toxicity study.
-ECHA stresses that the information requirement of Annex IX, Section 8.7.2 for a Pre-natal developmental toxicity study addresses local and systemic effects.
+With your proposal, you intend to fulfil the information requirements for Annex IX, Section 8.6.2, for a sub-chronic toxicity study and Annex IX, Section 8.7.2 a Pre-natal developmental toxicity study.
+ECHA stresses that the information requirements of Annex IX, Section 8.6.2 for a sub-chronic toxicity study and Annex IX, Section 8.7.2 a Pre-natal developmental toxicity study address local and systemic effects.
 Even though your read-across hypothesis focuses on local corrosive properties of the substances under consideration and does not intend to predict systemic properties of the target substance, ECHA has assessed this adaptation according to the provisions of Annex XI, Section 1.5.